Khanz9664/portfolio/README.md

 ## License

-This project is open-source and distributed under the **MIT License**.
+This project is open-source.
 Feel free to fork, modify, or contribute to the repository.